Celerway/metamorphosis/README.md

  * mqtt contains the mqtt stuff
  * kafka for the kafka stuff

-In addition, there is an observability package which deals with prometheus stuff.
+In addition, there is an observability package which deals with prometheus stuff and responds to k8s health checks.

 Six goroutines should be running at any point in time:
  * one is listening to MQTT